 Having trouble hearing?
 Over 35 million children and adults in the United States have some degree of hearing loss.
 Hearing loss can have a negative effect on communication, relationships, school/work performance, and emotional well-being.
 However, hearing loss doesn't have to restrict your daily activities.
-Properly fitted hearing aids and aural rehabilitation techniques can help in many listening situations.
+Properly fitted hearing aids and aural rehabilitation (techniques used to identify and diagnose hearing loss, and implement therapies for patients who are hard of hearing, including using amplification devices to aid the patient's hearing abilities), can help in many listening situations.
 Aural rehabilitation helps a person focus on adjusting to their hearing loss and the use of their hearing aids.
 It also explores assistive devices to help improve communication.
-Hearing aids for both ears are typically the norm for most hearing impaired people, but some may need only one hearing aid.
+Most people who are hearing-impaired will need two hearing aids as both ears may be affected by hearing loss, though some people may only need one hearing aid.

-This site also includes information on the difference between hearing aids and sound amplifiers that amplify environmental sounds for consumers with no hearing loss.
-FDA regulates hearing aids, which are intended to compensate for hearing loss.
-On the other hand, FDA does not consider sound amplifiers to be medical devices when labeled for recreational or other use by individuals with normal hearing.
+This site includes information on the difference between hearing aids, intended for use by people with hearing loss, and sound amplifiers for consumers with no hearing loss who want to make environmental sounds louder for recreational use.
+While the FDA regulates hearing aids, which are medical devices, it does not consider sound amplifiers to be medical devices when labeled for recreational or other use by individuals with normal hearing.
 However, certain safety regulations related to sound output levels still apply to these products.

-This site provides general information on hearing aids and is not intended to provide medical advice.
+This site provides general information on hearing aids and their benefits, types of hearing loss, other products and procedures to improve hearing, and a checklist of steps to remember and consider before purchasing hearing aids.
+This site is not intended to provide medical advice.
 If you have questions about your health, the best source of information is your hearing health care professional.